Kelly Kapoor: Seasons 5–6

-Season 7–9
+Seasons 7–9

 In "The Search", Ryan and Kelly announce to the staff they are getting a divorce, having married over a week earlier on the spur of the moment.
-They claim the break-up was mutual, but after getting little reaction to their news, Ryan declared that the split was not amicable.
+They claim the break-up was mutual, but after getting little reaction to their news, Ryan declares that the split was not amicable.
 Following the divorce, Ryan and Kelly continue to date.
+Kelly enrolls in a minority executive training program, despite Dwight trying to force her out of it.
+She implies to Dwight that if what she learns there gets her into a position where she would have the authority to fire him, she would.
+At the end of the season, she joins the committee to find a new manager, replacing Gabe after he is sent back to the corporate headquarters.
+She is implied to have been bribed to allow Dwight to have the job, to the displeasure of Jim, also on the committee.

 In Season 8, wanting to get Kelly away from Ryan, Pam sets her up with Cece's pediatrician, Ravi.
 Ryan makes several attempts to get back with Kelly, even writing a poem that Kelly refuses to read.
-When Ryan pressures her to choose between Ravi and him, Kelly ultimately rejects Ryan and chooses Ravi, though she expresses hope that she and Ryan can stay friends.
+When Ryan pressures her to choose between Ravi and him, Kelly rejects Ryan and chooses Ravi, though she expresses hope that she and Ryan can stay friends.
+She also mentions that she went to the minority executive training program, but does not seem to have learned anything from it.
+The only thing she is shown doing as a result of it is selecting the employees' Christmas gift, Hello Kitty laptop sleeves, which none of them like.
+A scene where she calls her professor also implies they may have had a relationship (which explains how she completed the program despite seemingly not learning anything).

 At the beginning of Season 9, Kelly reveals she and Ravi got engaged and moved to Oxford, Ohio.
 Kelly happily quit her job at Dunder-Mifflin, mistakenly believing she was moving to Miami with Ravi.
-Upon discovering Kelly's move, Ryan then also moves to Ohio, though he claims it's for unrelated reasons.
+Upon discovering Kelly's move, Ryan also moves to Ohio, though he claims it's for unrelated reasons.
 In the series finale, Kelly and Ravi are still engaged, while Ryan is a single parent, raising a baby named Drake.
 At Dwight and Angela's wedding reception, Ryan induces a mild allergic reaction in his baby so that Ravi will have to examine him, using that as an excuse to get Kelly alone and tell her that he wants her back.
 Ecstatic, Kelly runs away with Ryan, abandoning Drake at the wedding reception; Nellie then offers to adopt Drake.